A Zed & Two Noughts

 A Zed & Two Noughts is a 1985 film written and directed by Peter Greenaway.
 This film was Greenaway's first collaboration with cinematographer Sacha Vierny, who went on to shoot virtually all of Greenaway's work in the 1980s and 1990s, until Vierny's death.
 Greenaway referred to Vierny as his "most important collaborator".
-The film is a rumination on life, love, bad sex, doubling, man's mistreatment of animals, artifice v. the life force and the inevitability of birth, death and decay.
+The film deals with twin zoologists who, after losing both their wives in a car accident, develop an obsession with animal decomposition.